drakkar-lig/walt-python-packages/doc/walt/doc/md/dev-walt-python-packages.md

 use module `pkg_resources` for that purpose.
 See `server/walt/server/processes/main/network/tftp.py` for instance.

-For compiled extensions, refer to the definition of package `walt-vpn` in `dev/metadata.py`.
+For compiled extensions, refer to the definition of package `walt-server` in `dev/metadata.py`.